Philadelphia Distracted Driving Accident Attorney

 - Rubbernecking in crash or work zones

-All of these distracted driving behaviors can put you, your passengers, and people on the road with you in danger.
+All of these distracted driving behaviors can put you, your passengers, and the people on the road with you in danger.
 Taking your eyes off of the road, even for a second, is enough for conditions to change drastically and for you to get into an accident.

 In work zones and school zones, distracted driving can be especially dangerous.
 In these places, children or construction workers are apt to step into the road at any moment, without warning.
 Conditions are constantly changing, and drivers need to show extreme caution and care while driving through such zones.
 Children are especially liable to pop out from behind parked vehicles and run into the road – creating a nightmarish situation if drivers don’t pay strict attention.